 - The Holy Ghost is my companion.
 When I was 8 I was baptized.
 Y'all know what it looks like when somebody gets dunked in the water.
 But the more I learn, the more I'm grateful for the special blessing that came after getting baptized.
 My dad and other men holding the holy Priesthood, acting in the name of Jesus, confirmed my membership in the Church of Jesus Christ.
 AND blessed me with an additional gift= companionship of the Holy Ghost.
 I've been promised that as long as I try to be good, He (the third member of the Godhead) will send power and comfort and guidance ALL THE TIME.
 My dear friends of other faiths also carry a portion of His Holy Spirit with them, I can see it in their faces, and that light and goodness radiates from them.
 The difference is that the gift I received is like an unlimited line of credit for me to have the Spirit with me as much as I want. (notes on photo: I did not get baptized in the dirty pond in the background, but actually in an indoor swimming pool in Grand Junction, because the baptismal font at the church was broken that month.
 I zoomed in so you could see my face, and yes that is my dad right behind me.)

 - Joseph Smith is a prophet of God.
 A..
 First a story: Recently there was a kickball game for the teenagers in my area.
 It sounded super fun.
 Remember in sports they'll sometimes choose two team captains and then choose players?
 Well, I'm just un-sporty enough that whenever that happened in junior high, I'd be the kid picked near the end.
 In the case of Joseph Smith, whenever I get to heaven and there's a team kickball event and he's one of the team captains, I'm going to be that kid jumping and screaming and saying, "pick me, pick me!"
 I want to be on his team.
 B. I will stand and defend the Prophet Joseph.
 I want to be on his team, though the internet will fling mud at his name, though people will misunderstand and malign and mock.
 C. My reasoning for my choice is based on careful study and consideration.
 For an excellent biography written by his mother, edited by Susan Easton Black, I like this one here.
-For a complete encyclopedia-type history on Joseph Smith, written by an accurate and thorough historian, I suggest this one here.
+Another book I'm enjoying a LOT lately is called Know Brother Joseph, edited by Smith, Godfrey and Grow.
 If you want to understand any historical figure, just remember there will be clouds of controversy circling anybody worth remembering.

 - I love President Nelson. see here